duyquang6/web3-boilerplate-rs/backend/README.md

-# TechBank Backend
+# DApp Web3 Backend

-A Rust-based backend service for the TechBank application, built with Axum, SQLx, and Redis.
+A Rust-based backend service for the DApp Web3 application, built with Axum, SQLx, and Redis.

 ## Features